Luming-L/NGG/Welcome file.md

 genome sequencing strategy:
 pacbio sequencing to get long reads - contig assembly with MARVEL - 7x illumina sequencing to get short reads for correction with **Pilon** - **optical map** to **scaffold** and correct **chimeric contigs** (**slightly reduce N50 contig length to 216kb**, final **hybrid assembly** **N50 scaffold** length 3Mb)
-The assembly of axolotl genome is good, because 98.5% UCEs (non-exonic ultraconserved elements) across vertebrates align to axolotl assembly. further assess the completeness of the assembly,
+The assembly of axolotl genome is good, because 98.5% UCEs (non-exonic ultraconserved elements) across vertebrates align to axolotl assembly. to further assess the completeness of the assembly, generate a gene catalogue by sequencing mRNA from 22 tissues.
 ### Expansion of long terminal repeat retroelement
 a kind of element located in the terminal of chromosome. it is expanded.
 ### HoxA cluster and intron size constraints